 - The original confirmation of your EIN application,

 - A bank or agency if you used your EIN to open an account or get a license.

 You can also ask the IRS to search for your EIN.
 Call the Business & Specialty Tax Line - (800) 829-4933.
 The line is open 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.

 Need to cancel an EIN?

-EINs cannot be canceled – they are unique identifiers that are not reused.
-However, if you got a number but later decide you don’t need it (for example, if the business or exempt organization never started up) you can write a letter to the IRS and ask it to close your business account.
+EINs can't be canceled – they are unique identifiers that aren't reused.
+If you got a number but later decide you don’t need it (For example: You received a number, but never started the business or exempt organization.) you can write a letter to the IRS and ask it to close your business account.